BoBch27/firevault-go/README.md

 ```go
 newOptions := options.UnskipRequired()
 ```
-- `AllowEmptyFields` - Returns a new `Options` instance that allows to specify which field paths should ignore the "omitempty" and "omitemptyupdate" tags.
+- `AllowEmptyFields` - Returns a new `Options` instance that allows to specify which field paths should ignore the "omitempty" tags.
 This can be useful when zero values are needed only during a specific method call.
 If left empty, those tags will be honoured for all fields.
 	- *Expects*:
 		- path: A varying number of `string` values (using dot separation) used to select field paths.
 	- *Returns*: